Mangroves Land

 November to February/March, during Brazil’s rainy season, funded by donations gathered throughout the year.

-This Projects Impact
+This Project's Impact

 Trees Planted